Aravind2002-jpg/Customer_Personality_Analysis/README.md

 ---

 ## 📂 Dataset
-The dataset used is `marketing_campaign_clean.csv`, which includes features such as:
+The dataset used is `marketing_campaign.csv`, which includes features such as:

 - **Demographics**: Age, Education, Marital Status, Income
 - **Spending Behavior**: Spending on Wines, Fruits, Meat, Fish, Sweet Products, Gold Products